KDE/documentation-docs-krita-org/untranslatable_pages/building/working_on_krita_deps.rst

 Set up ``KDECI_EXTRA_CMAKE_ARGS`` if you are on MacOS or Android.

-Make sure your pacakges cache is clean:
+Make sure your packages cache is clean:

 .. code:: bash